savarsinha123/c-data-structures/README.md

 4. Tree Set
 5. Hash Tables

-There are tests included for each of these to demonstrate that they work without memory leaks, segfaults, etc. There are also come complexity test; however, these are still a WIP.
+There are tests included for each of these to demonstrate that they work without memory leaks, segfaults, etc. There is also a python script that showcases some examples of the time required to perform given operations on each structure varies with the sizes of said structures.

+To run the accuracy and complexity tests, simply run `make all`.